 Carlos Ghosn: Renault-Nissan's relentless 'cost killer'

-In Japan, Carlos Ghosn's hero status was so big that his life was serialised in one of the country's famous cartoon comic books.
+In Japan, Carlos Ghosn's hero status was once so big that his life was serialised in one of the country's famous cartoon comic books.

 That was in 2001, when his revival of the ailing Nissan had barely begun and when the idea of a foreigner running one of Japan's venerable companies was met with curiosity and bafflement.